-We also have plans to conduct a training of trainers workshop in Auroville later in the year to support facilitators in developing skills and confidence to deliver menstrual health seminars as well as learn from a growing peer network of facilitators across India who share our mission of seeing menstrual health education become a valued part of school programs.
+We also have plans to conduct a training of trainers workshop in Auroville later in the year to support facilitators in developing skills and confidence to deliver menstrual health seminars as well as learn from a growing peer network of facilitators across India who share our mission of seeing menstrual health education become a valued part of school programmes.
 We will be sharing details about this in our next newsletter!

 Finally we welcome Valli who has joined our team as a Pad for Pad programme coordinator.